Domination When the Stars Are Out: Algorithms to Find Twins and Joins

+In this subsection, we describe how to find a $1$-join in polynomial time.
+We first need some auxiliary lemmas.

 \begin{lemma} Let $(A_{1}, A_{2})$ be a $1$-join of a connected graph $G$.
 Then $G[V_{1}]$ and $G[V_{2}]$ are connected. \end{lemma} \begin{proof} Suppose that $G[V_{1}]$ has two connected components $C$ and $C'$.
 Because $G[A_{1}]$ is a clique, at most one of $C, C'$ contains vertices of $A_{1}$.
 Suppose that $C$ contains no vertices of $A_{1}$.
 Because $(A_{1}, A_{2})$ is a $1$-join, $C$ is not connected to $V_{2}$.
 This contradicts that $G$ is connected. \end{proof} A spanning tree $T$ of a graph $G$ is a \emph{BFS-spanning tree} if it is obtained from a breadth-first search on $G$.
 The \emph{root} of a BFS-spanning tree is the vertex that is the origin of the breadth-first search.
+Throughout, for $a,b \in V(G)$, we use $\dist(a,b)$ to denote the length of a shortest path between $a$ and $b$ in $G$, and $\dist_T(a,b)$ to denote the length of a shortest path between $a$ and $b$ in $T$.

-\begin{lemma} Let $T$ be a BFS-spanning tree of a connected graph $G$ and let $(A_{1}, A_{2})$ be a $1$-join.
+The following lemma is inspired by an observation of Cornu{\'e}jols and Cunningham~\cite{CornuejolsC1985}. \begin{lemma} Let $T$ be a BFS-spanning tree of a connected graph $G$ and let $(A_{1}, A_{2})$ be a $1$-join.
 Suppose that the root $r$ of $T$ is in $V_{1}$.
-Then there is a vertex $v \in A_{1}$ such that all vertices of $A_{2}$ are neighbors of $v$ in $T$. \end{lemma} \begin{proof} This is immediate from the fact that $T$ is a BFS-spanning tree. \end{proof} For a tree $T$, call a pair of vertices $(u,v)$ \emph{diametral} if the length of the $u$--$v$-path in $T$ is maximum among all pairs.
+Then there is a vertex $v \in A_{1}$ such that all vertices of $A_{2}$ are neighbors of $v$ in $T$. \end{lemma} \begin{proof} This is immediate from the fact that $T$ is a BFS-spanning tree. \end{proof}